airtai/faststream/.faststream_gen/getting-started/config/index.md

 ```

 !!! info
-    In **Pydantic v1** this functionality came included with the main package.
+    In **Pydantic v1**, this functionality was included with the main package.
 Now it is distributed as an independent package so that you can choose not to install it if you don't need that functionality.

-### Create the `Settings` object
+### Create the `Settings` Object

-Import `BaseSettings` from Pydantic and create a sub-class, very much like you would do with a Pydantic model.
+Import `BaseSettings` from Pydantic and create a subclass, similar to what you would do with a Pydantic model.

-The same way as with Pydantic models, you declare class attributes with type annotations.

-You can use all the same validation features and tools you use for Pydantic models, like different data types and additional validations with `Field()`.
+Just like with Pydantic models, you declare class attributes with type annotations and can use all the same validation features and tools, including different data types and additional validations with `Field()`.

 === "Pydantic v2"
     ```python linenums='1' hl_lines="1 4" title="config.py"